BruceTushabe/MUST-Data-Warehousing/README.md

-# dbAssignmentMUST
+*MUST Assignments*

-This is an assignment for creation of a database for my Masters of Science at Mbarara University
+This is a repo for assignments for my Masters of Science Information Systems at Mbarara University